camunda/camunda-docs-manual/content/update/minor/712-to-713/_index.md

 ### Single-Quoted String Literals Not Allowed

 Previously, double-quoted as well as single-quoted string literals were allowed.
 The new FEEL Engine is more strict on the specification here.
-Use single quotes for string literals in expressions.
+Use double quotes for string literals in expressions.

 **Example:** Migrate 'foo' to "foo"